Kauffman & Associates Wins Video Awards

 Film and video industry professionals judge both awards.
 The Aurora Awards is an international competition for the film and video industries.
 The Telly Awards, which annually attracts about 13,000 entries, honors local, regional, and cable TV commercials and programs as well as video and film productions and web commercials.

-KAI, which is based in Silver Spring, Maryland, and Spokane, Washington, serves federal, tribal, state, and regional governments, associations, foundations, and private-sector businesses.
+Kauffman was founded in 1990 by Jo Ann Kauffman (Nez Perce).
+The firm is based in Silver Spring, Maryland, and Spokane, Washington, serves federal, tribal, state, and regional governments, associations, foundations, and private-sector businesses.
 For more information about KAI, visit www.kauffmaninc.com.